HVAC Replacement Preparations

 - 5 tons – 2401 to 3300 square feet

 Before buying for HVAC replacement, do your research on the best type and size unit for your property.
 Purchasing a unit that is too large or too small for the square footage of your home or business is not energy efficient, which results in higher utility bills.
 Check the energy efficiency ratings on the label and whether the product is certified by Energy Star to ensure you buy the system that will work at maximum efficiency, year-round, and save you money throughout the lifespan of the system.

-Basic HVAC Terms to Know
+Basic HVAC Terms